Appointments

 Appointments System

-Consultations are by appointment only.
-To make one, telephone the appointment line above or come into the surgery during surgery hours.
-If possible make the appointment well in advance to see your usual doctor as they do get booked up.
+Consultations are available by appointment only.
+To book, please call the appointment line above or visit the surgery during operating hours.
+We recommend scheduling in advance if you wish to see your usual doctor, as their appointments can fill up quickly.

-Urgent appointments are always available the same day, but not always with the doctor of your choice.
+Urgent appointments are available on the same day, although they may not be with your preferred doctor.

-Routine appointments may be booked in advance subject to availability.
-You can also book an appointment over the internet.
-To do this, please ask at reception for more information on how to register for patient access or download the NHS App which can you set up from home without contacting the surgery.
+Routine appointments can be booked in advance, depending on availability.
+You can also book online.
+For more information on how to register for patient access or download the NHS App, please ask at reception.
+The app allows you to set up your account from home without needing to contact the surgery.

-Please note that our surgery operate on a triage system for emergency appointments this is run by the duty doctor of the day.
-We ask that you give as much information as possible to our reception staff so that they can place you with the most appropriate clinician.
+Please note, we use a triage system for emergency appointments, which is managed by the duty doctor of the day.
+We kindly ask that you provide as much information as possible to our reception staff so they can direct you to the most appropriate clinician.

 Chaperones

-If you would like a chaperone during your consultation where possilbe please ask when you book your appointment.
-You can also request a chaperone anytime before or during your consultation.
-All staff that chaperone have been trained and are certified to do this.
+If you would like a chaperone present during your consultation, please let us know when booking your appointment, where possible.
+You can also request a chaperone at any time before or during your consultation.
+All staff members who act as chaperones are trained and certified to do so.

 Interpreters